 One of the goals with the new website was to increase conversions and grow the company’s lead pipeline.
 There was a total of 1,634 conversions in eight months.
 Due to strategically placed call-to-action buttons throughout each page, the click-thru rates improved month over month.
 Brand awareness and lead generation tactics also led to increases in traffic and many new users on Advarra’s website.

 Many companies have little to no prior merger or acquisition experience and don’t realize that communicating the change can be one of the most time-intensive and sensitive aspects of the transition.
 We have the full-service capabilities and the experience needed to be their guides from start to finish.”

-Kate Covalt, Sr. Program Manager — SCORR Marketing
+Kate Covalt, Sr. Account Strategist — SCORR Marketing

 Alongside the website, SCORR developed a flexible suite of marketing materials, a booth design, and sales collateral poised for growth as Advarra expands its global reach and capabilities.

 We look at SCORR as a strategic partner, specifically in terms of the creative as well as the industry knowledge.
 SCORR has been very effective in helping us think through that, both from a strategy perspective – how to deploy social media, improved websites, and presence at trade shows – as well as from a content and market intelligence perspective.
 SCORR has expanded our vision of what’s actually possible.”

 Advarra successfully launched a new global name, brand, and positioning strategy.
 Advarra’s projects were managed by an experienced marketing team that had guided multiple mergers and acquisitions and rebrands for global companies — most recently, Chiltern’s acquisition of Theorem Clinical Research and then Chiltern’s later merger with Covance.
 The SCORR team provided initial templates, budgets, and strategies throughout the merger.